 One last thing: don’t worry about it!

 When Lisa and I approached our respective employers about our career break, both of us were incredibly nervous.
 Guess what?
 We both ended up having pleasant, positive conversations.
 As it turns out, Lisa was awarded a sabbatical and I wasn’t, for various reasons.
-But in my case, having an open approach and assisting as much as I could in my departure has enabled me to maintain a positive relationship, and keep open possibilities to work with them again in future should the circumstances arise.
+But in my case, having an open approach and assisting as much as I could in my departure has enabled me to maintain a positive relationship with that organisation, and keep open possibilities to work with them again in future should the circumstances arise.

 When is the best time to ask for a sabbatical?